-The word demat is familiar to anyone who has even a basic interest in the financial markets.
+The word Demat is familiar to anyone who has even a basic interest in the financial markets.
 However, have you wondered what it actually stands for?
 Demat is short for a dematerialised account and comes from the concept of dematerialisation.
 Another commonly used word is rematerialisation, also used in the context of the markets.
-So, what do the two words mean and what are the differences between the two?
+So, what do the two words mean, and what are the differences between the two?

-Dematerialisation is the process wherein physical debenture and share certificates are converted into electronic versions.
+Dematerialisation is the process wherein physical debenture, and share certificates are converted into electronic versions.
 This lowers the risk that comes with holding shares or debentures in a physical form.
 The electronic format of your shares are stored with depositories like the National Securities Depository Ltd (NSDL) and the Central Depository Services Ltd (CDSL).

 The advantage that comes with dematerialisation is that it ensures speedy and seamless transactions.
-You can career out any transaction on your smart devices, including your smartphone.
+You can carry out any transaction on your smart devices, including your smartphone.
 You don’t have to make a physical visit to the broker for any transaction.
-Also, the risks associated with physical holding, including forgery, damage or theft are eliminated when you have a dematerialised account.
+Also, the risks associated with physical holding, including forgery, damage or theft, are eliminated when you have a dematerialised account.
 You can also hold other securities such as mutual funds investment, bonds and exchange-traded funds in a dematerialised format.
 There is a certain maintenance cost that is applicable for the dematerialised holding of your shares.
-Any benefits such as refunds, dividends or interest are credited into your demat account directly.
+Any benefits such as refunds, dividends or interest are credited into your Demat account directly.